 I look forward to meeting old and new rivals alike on the river for an exciting programme of Club racing, regattas, and even the odd expedition or two.

 Stephen Brooks – Captain Dinghies [email protected]

-Captain Dinghies Andy Biggs thanks all those supporting the Fleet on the day,
+Captain Dinghies Andy Biggs thanks all those in support of the fleet on the day